-In July 2019, Belo Sun received a favorable ruling three judge panel decision by the Court of Appeals of the Federal Justice in Brasília (Tribunal Regional Federal da 1a Região for the Tutela Antecipada Antecedente).
-The Court ruled unanimously that SEMAS (State Environmental Agency for the Government of Para) remains the competent authority for the environmental permitting of the Volta Grande Gold Project (see press release dated September 11, 2018).
-The slow-track review and decision is expected at some future time.
+In July 2019, Belo Sun received a favorable provisional ruling by a three judge panel from the TRF1 Court (for the Tutela Antecipada Antecedente), determining that SEMAS remains the competent authority for the environmental permitting of the Volta Grande Gold Project.

-The PVG is permitted by the Para State permitting authority called SEMAS.
+The PVG is permitted by the Pará State permitting authority called SEMAS.
 Prior to starting the permitting process, Belo Sun contacted both SEMAS and IBAMA and requested a ruling on which agency had the permitting authority for the Volta Grande Gold Project.
 IBAMA advised that the PVG did not have any of the parameters for Federal permitting.
 SEMAS confirmed that they were the correct permitting authority.
-However, the local MPF filed an injunction with an Altamira Court requesting that the permitting authority be changed from SEMAS to IBAMA.
-The sequence of legal events is shown below.
+However, the local MPF filed an injunction before the Federal Court in Altamira requesting that the permitting authority be changed from SEMAS to IBAMA.
+The history of the SEMAS and IBAMA litigation is described below.

-In September 2018, the Federal Regional Justice in Altamira ruled that the past permitting for the LP and LI under SEMAS was valid, but permitting authority going forward for the Volta Grande Gold Project would be IBAMA (Federal Environmental Agency) rather than SEMAS (State Agency).
+In September 2018, the Federal Court in Altamira ruled that the past permitting for the LP and LI under SEMAS was valid, but subject to review from IBAMA.
+It also ruled that the permitting authority going forward for the Volta Grande Gold Project would be IBAMA (Federal Environmental Agency) rather than SEMAS (State Agency).

-In November 2018, the First Regional Federal Court ruled to suspend the decision of the Federal Regional Justice in Altamira and overturned the decision by confirming that SEMAS was the competent permitting authority.
+In November 2018, the TRF1 Court rendered an intermediate ruling that suspended the decision of the Federal Court in Altamira and confirmed that SEMAS remained the competent permitting authority until such time as a final decision in the matter is rendered.